 - Stick to a healthy diet.
 People who have diabetic nephropathy may need to eat less protein.

 - Check with your doctor before taking any new medicines.
 This includes vitamins, herbal medicines, and over-the-counter medicines.

 - Keep all of your doctor appointments.

-If you have kidney failure, your doctor will refer you for dialysis (say: die-al-uh-sis).
+If you have kidney failure, your doctor will refer you for dialysis.
 In dialysis, a machine is used to take waste products out of the blood.
 One kind of dialysis has to be done in a clinic.
-For another kind of dialysis, the machine is so small it can be strapped to your body while you go about your daily activities.
+For another kind of dialysis, the machine is so small you can strap it to your body while you go about your daily activities.
 If you develop kidney failure, your doctor will help you decide which type of dialysis machine is right for you.